HPV Vaccine Assessment

 There is no scientific evidence linking HPV vaccination to long-term medical conditions, such as Chronic Fatigue Syndrome, postural orthostatic hypotension or chronic regional pain syndrome.

-Here is more detailed information on the HPV vaccine and Chronic Fatigue-like conditions.
+Here is more detailed information on the HPV Vaccine.

 If you feel unwell or have any concerns after receiving your vaccination, please contact a healthcare professional for advice.

-Do I need to continue to have my smear test if I complete the course of Gardasil 9 vaccination?
+Do I need to continue to have my smear test if I complete the course of HPV 9 vaccination?

 Yes!
 It is very important to continue to have cervical smear tests when you have completed the vaccination course: